anvix9/anvix-c.github.io/_posts/2024-08-08-Experiment-1-2D-Convolution-in-C++-from-scratch-with-intuition.md

 <br/>
 <p style="text-align: justify;">
-I kept the documentation so that it was easier to remember the logic.
+I kept the documentation so that it will be easier to remember the logic.
 </p>

 ```cpp